V.League 1: 2013 controversy

-After Xuân Thành Sài Gòn was docked points for what the VFF deemed the club's unsportsmanlike conduct in fielding a non-competitive squad for their Matchday 20 meeting with Sông Lam Nghệ An, club officials announced that the club would withdraw from the league.
+After Xuan Thanh Saigon Cement was docked points for what the VFF deemed the club's unsportsmanlike conduct in fielding a non-competitive squad for their Matchday 20 meeting with Song Lam Nghe An, club officials announced that the club would withdraw from the league.
 On 22 August 2013, the VFF approved Xuân Thành Sài Gòn's withdrawal request.
 Matches involving the club were vacated.
 The VFF is still debating if the last place club will still be relegated to V.League 2, though the league charter states that the club in 12th place would be the only club relegated in the 2013 campaign.

-Relegation was cancelled for the 2013 campaign after Xuân Thành Sài Gòn withdrew from the V.League 1 before the conclusion of the season.
-QNK Quảng Nam, Than Quảng Ninh and Hùng Vương An Giang, as winners, first runners-up and second runners-up respectively, were promoted from the 2013 V.League 2 season.
-Kienlongbank Kiên Giang failed to apply for the 2014 campaign and subsequently folded during the offseason.
+Relegation was cancelled for the 2013 campaign after Xuan Thanh Saigon Cement withdrew from the V.League 1 before the conclusion of the season.
+QNK Quang Nam, Than Quang Ninh and Hung Vuong An Giang, as winners, first runners-up and second runners-up respectively, were promoted from the 2013 V.League 2 season.
+Kienlongbank Kien Giang failed to apply for the 2014 campaign and subsequently folded during the offseason.

 2014 match-fixing scandal

-Vissai Ninh Bình wrote to the Vietnam Football Federation (VFF) and to the Vietnam Professional Football Joint Stock Company to be allowed to stop their participation in the league and also the AFC Cup due to 13 players being involved in match fixing.
+Vissai Ninh Binh wrote to the Vietnam Football Federation (VFF) and to the Vietnam Professional Football Joint Stock Company to be allowed to stop their participation in the league and also the AFC Cup due to 13 players being involved in match fixing.
 They had played eight league matches and were third from bottom at the time.
 Following their withdrawal from the league, all their results were declared null and void.

-Due to the match fixing scandal and withdrawal of Vissai Ninh Bình, it was decided that the bottom-placed team at the end of the season will take part in a play-off match against the third-placed team in the First Division for the right to play in the V-League next season.
+Due to the match fixing scandal and withdrawal of Vissai Ninh Binh, it was decided that the bottom-placed team at the end of the season will take part in a play-off match against the third-placed team in the First Division for the right to play in the V-League next season.